maksof-jawad/npx-kyrios/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-npx-Kyrios is an innovative and user-friendly project designed to expedite the process of setting up a Node.js and React application.
-By providing a comprehensive boilerplate, npx-Kyrios eliminates the initial hurdles that developers often face when starting a new project.
+npx-kyrios is an innovative and user-friendly project designed to expedite the process of setting up a Node.js and React application.
+By providing a comprehensive boilerplate, npx-kyrios eliminates the initial hurdles that developers often face when starting a new project.
 With a focus on efficiency and best practices, this project empowers developers to dive right into building their applications, rather than getting bogged down by complex setup processes.

+npx-kyrios is your go-to solution for effortlessly setting up Node.js and React applications.
+By eliminating the complexities of initial project configuration, it allows developers to focus on what truly matters: building exceptional applications.
+With modern tooling, customizable features, and adherence to best practices, npx-kyrios sets you up for success from day one.
+Say goodbye to tedious setup processes and hello to rapid development with npx-kyrios.

 <p align="right"><a href="#nodejs-api-boilerplate"><img alt="back to top" width="25" height="25" src="https://img.icons8.com/external-others-inmotus-design/67/000000/external-Top-keyboard-others-inmotus-design-2.png"/></a></p>